David M. Gonzales: Reunion between the Gonzales and Kouts families

-Tony Santiago responded to the message and told Maribeth that he would try to help her in their quest.
+Marine Tony Santiago responded to the message and told Maribeth that he would try to help her in their quest.
 Santiago sent e-mails to Congressman Howard Berman and telephoned every David Gonzales in the Los Angeles area without any luck.
-He then placed a message in "Somos Primos", a Hispanic heritage cultural magazine, and on April 11, 2007, Santiago made contact with Ernestine Gonzales, cousin of David Gonzales Jr. and, as a result, both families met in the Atlanta suburb of Powder Springs, Georgia for the first time on May 24, 2007.
+Santiago then placed a message in Somos Primos, a Hispanic heritage cultural magazine, and a few weeks later on April 11, Santiago made contact with Ernestine Gonzales, cousin of David Gonzales Jr. As a result, both families met in the Atlanta suburb of Powder Springs, Georgia for the first time a month later on May 24.
 The event brought closure to over 60 years of searching for the relatives of David M. Gonzales on behalf of William W. Kouts.
-Said Beatrice Gonzales, David's daughter-in-law, "We feel so much peace because David's father died to save a very good man who lived a good life."
-We owe so much to Mr. Santiago," said Maribeth Kouts.
+Beatrice Gonzales, David's daughter-in-law, said, "We feel so much peace because David's father died to save a very good man who lived a good life."
+Maribeth Kouts said, "We owe so much to Mr. Santiago."

 In Memoriam

-In honor of David M. Gonzales, Pacoima Park in Los Angeles County, California was renamed David M. Gonzales/Pacoima Recreational Center.
+In honor of Gonzales, Pacoima Park in Los Angeles County, California was renamed David M. Gonzales/Pacoima Recreational Center.
 The local Army recruiting station there also carries his name, as does a county Probation Department camp in Malibu.

 In November 2015, the interchange between the 5 and 118 freeways in Los Angeles' San Fernando Valley was renamed the David M. Gonzales Memorial Interchange.